-One of the tenets of creating data driven cost estimates is to use reliable historical or actual cost source data that is traceable back to a corporate business system.
+One of the tenets of creating data driven cost estimates is to use reliable historical or actual cost source data that is traceable back to a corporate business system to substantiate the basis of estimate.
 For contractors that build products for a government customer, proposal teams typically create bills of material (BOMs) to estimate the likely material or purchased part requirements.
 That means they need to pull relevant source data from one or more business systems such as accounting, purchasing, material management, or manufacturing/enterprise resource planning (M/ERP).

-A common challenge for proposal teams is gaining access to the corporate business system source data they need to produce their cost estimates.
+A common challenge for proposal teams is gaining access to the corporate business system source data they need to produce their cost estimates and substantiate their basis of estimate.
 The other challenge is the source data often isn’t organized in a way they can readily use it in their cost estimates – it may be necessary to group, filter, or sort the source data differently to align with how they are developing their cost estimate.

 Steps for Using BOEMax Bills of Material

 Once a proposal team creates their proposal project in BOEMax, they have the option of creating related BOMs to develop their material cost estimates.

 Bills of material in BOEMax are project specific.
 Proposal teams can create one or more named BOMs for a project to match how they want to organize and maintain the data.
 For example, they may want to define separate BOMs to reflect the major deliverables, major subcontractors, or contact options.